spiechu/timespan-smarty-modifier/README.md

 Modifier is being written on Smarty 3.1.8, so I can't guarantee it will work on version < 3.0.
 You also need at least PHP 5.3 since library uses namespaces.
 No external libraries needed.
+If You want to run unit tests, PHPUnit 3.6 is needed.

 ## Installation